SO7TOV/Supermart_Sales_Report_Using_Excel/README.md

 # Supermart_Sales_Report_Using_Excel

-The following steps are domne on this project
+The following steps are done on this project

 1- Sourced Data from kaggle